Back to DIY Advice

 Insulate the doors

 Draught proofing is all about securing the cracks and spaces around typical areas of heat loss around the home.
 One of the most common culprits is the doors (and their frames).
-Luckily for you, there's an easy solution to this problem weather-strips are an easy way to prevent draughts coming through the door and can be placed around casements, or you can use putty or sealant in any clear cracks.
-Also, installing new door sweeps for the big gaps between the bottom of your door and the frame can further increase the effectivity of keeping the warmth in your home.
+Luckily for you, there's an easy solution to this problem weather strips are an easy way to prevent draughts coming through the door and can be placed around casements, or you can use putty or sealant in any clear cracks.
+Also, installing new door sweeps for the big gaps between the bottom of your door and the frame can further increase the effectiveness of keeping the warmth in your home.

 Use heavyweight curtains